SDartayet/rusty-merkle-tree/README.md

 ### What is a Merkle Tree?

 A Merkle Tree is a data structure, very similar to a binary (or in some implementations, an n-ary) tree.
-Each leave in a merkle tree contains the hash to a block or partition of some data, while every inner node contains the hash of the hashes of its children.
+Each leaf in a merkle tree contains the hash to a block or partition of some data, while every inner node contains the hash of the hashes of its children.

 ![Illustration of the structure of a merkle tree, courtesy of https://en.wikipedia.org/wiki/Merkle_tree](https://en.wikipedia.org/wiki/Merkle_tree)